Colorado – Featured Online Programs in Social Work

 How to Become a Social Worker in Colorado

-There are two educational paths to become a social worker in Colorado.
-A bachelor’s degree in social work from a program accredited by the Council for Social Work Education (CSWE) will qualify you to work in some settings without a license.
-However, a master’s degree in social work from a CSWE-accredited program is required if you wish to work as a licensed social worker in Colorado.
+In Colorado, you can explore two educational paths to become a social worker.
+A bachelor of social work (BSW) from a program accredited by the Council on Social Work Education (CSWE) qualifies you to work in some settings without a license.
+However, you need a master of social work (MSW) from a CSWE-accredited program if you wish to work as a licensed social worker (LSW).

 Bachelor of Social Work (BSW)